JdeRobot/RoboticsAcademy/_pages/user_guide.md

 5. On the exercise you'll select a world on which you want to resolve the exercise.
 Then you'll write the code solution in the text editor and launch it with the start button.
 You can pause the simulation whenever you want and check if it is executing effectively with RTF visor.
 At the end you can save your code or load it to resume it whenever you want.

 # 4. Reference execution performance data
-In this section, various data tables will be provided showing the performance cost of each RADI exercise on different PCs, both running without GPU acceleration and with GPU acceleration.
+In this section, various data tables will be provided showing the performance cost of each RoboticsBackend exercise on different PCs, both running without GPU acceleration and with GPU acceleration.
 The values collected will include the % of CPU usage, the % of GPU usage (if is running with GPU acceleration), the RTF of Gazebo and the FPS of Gazebo.

 ## No GPU Acceleration